thoughtspot/rest-api-sdk/Java/doc/models/type-enum.md

 # Type Enum

-Type of user.
-LOCAL_USER indicates that the user is created locally in the ThoughtSpot system.
+Type of the metadata object

 ## Enumeration